WONDER WOMAN 1984

 And while the film’s plot will likely be considered silly in comparison to other recent comic book movies, a wishing stone is no more or less whackier than spider-powered teenagers, witches, shrinking superheroes, super-powered aliens and so on.
 Hell, a lot of superhero adventures are basically wish fulfillment fantasies.
 If anything, Wonder Woman 1984 does a stronger job at grounding its fantastic elements by having characters whose actions are spawned from extremely relatable motivations and emotional conflict, as opposed to the usual quippy MacGuffin chasers that we get in most comic book movies (not that I’m complaining, keep in mind).

 However, as bold and confident as Wonder Woman 1984 is, it does make a couple missteps.
 Viewers will likely feel every bit of the 151-minute runtime, but that’s more the result of pacing issues than the film’s actual length.
 After its two exhilarating, fast-paced opening set pieces, the movie slows down considerably for its first hour as it sets up the main players and gets the plot rolling.
 Nothing here feels wasteful or unnecessary, and we do get a wealth of great and tender character beats (and these scenes do matter for the film’s overall story), but tighter editing would’ve helped to trim some of those longer beats down and smooth out the pace for a more consistent experience from start to finish.
-As a result, the build-up to the big finale feels like it takes longer than it should, lessening the impact and sucking out some of the enjoyment from an otherwise entertaining climactic romp.
+As a result, the build-up to the big finale feels like it takes longer than it should, lessening the impact and sucking out some of the enjoyment from an otherwise entertaining finale.

 Similarly, as fun as the story is, it does grow a little unwieldy and muddy by the time Lord makes his final move, but again that likely could’ve been rectified with some tougher cutting.
-Wonder Woman 1984‘s ongoing minor struggles with its own internal logic regarding Lord and what he and the Dream Stone can do also really picks up around the climax, and becomes a little confusing and leaves more than a couple questions unanswered (though one could argue this is intentional to mimic the chaos of the plot at the moment), but the movie’s ultimately able to pull itself back together to end on a strong note.
+Wonder Woman 1984‘s ongoing minor struggles with its own internal logic regarding Lord and what he and the Dream Stone can do also really picks up around the climax, and becomes a little confusing and leaves more than a couple questions unanswered (though one could argue this is intentional to mimic the chaos of the plot at the moment), but the movie’s ultimately able to pull itself back together to end on a strong note and a hopeful epilogue.

 Also, as with the first movie, the special effects unfortunately end up a bit of a mixed bag.
 They hold up for the most part, adding a modern flair to some of the very-80s action, but every once and a bit the effects look rubbery and unconvincing, but never so jarringly so that it really hurts the movie.
 Surprisingly, the CGI mutated/evolved form of The Cheetah, briefly seen in the trailers, looks much better than expected.